Jennica Webster, PhD

 Dr. Jean Grow joined Marquette in 2000.
-She has served as chair of both The Department of Strategic Communication and The Faculty Committee on Diversity and Equity, and was director of the University Fine Arts Program.
+She served as chair of both The Department of Strategic Communication and The Faculty Committee on Diversity and Equity and was director of the University Fine Arts Program.
 Her research interests are the underrepresentation of women in creative departments and the lack of diversity across the advertising industry.
 She has interviewed women from more than eight countries and spoken around the world: at the 3% Conference in San Francisco (2012) and London (2015); and delivered the keynotes in Hong Kong (2017), Amsterdam (2018) and Valdiva, Chile (2019).
-She has published widely in leading academic journals and co-authored the bestselling textbook on advertising creativity, Advertising Creative: Strategy, Copy and Design (Sage).
+Dr. Grow has been published widely in leading academic journals and co-authored the bestselling textbook on advertising creativity, Advertising Creative: Strategy, Copy and Design (Sage).
 Grow came from the advertising industry and continues to consult with clients such as Flamingo International/London and Nike.

 Intern — February 2020–May 2020

 Esabeau Neale studied at the Diederich College of Communication, majoring in public relations with a minor in advertising.
 Neale had worked in social media and branding for almost a year through a digital media internship with Marquette Athletics and her position at the IWL.
 She had also dipped her toes into design, with her logo being chosen by the Next Step Clinic, the recipient of the first Marquette President’s Challenge Award.
 Neale’s passion lies within creating a better future for women, like herself, entering an industry known for inequality and inequity.
 Ensuring that all women, and others who are underrepresented, have a voice, presence and place within the working world is an extremely important aspect of her work with IWL.
 Carving an extensive, welcoming and fearless path for others and opening the conversation surrounding women’s leadership is her No. 1 goal.

 WIN Intern — January 2019–April 2020

 Carter majored in Advertising and Digital Media at Marquette.
 As a college student, she was fascinated by the art of storytelling and composing my own narrative through digital content creation.
 During her time at Marquette, she was a contributing blog writer for the Odyssey, a national writing platform for all college students across the nation.
 In addition to that, she was a content writer for Impressions of Beauty, a company that connects multicultural college women to beauty brands they love.
 As a young black woman at a predominantly white institution, Carter made it her goal to get involved in the black community and to be apart of creating new programs and initiatives for black students to feel welcomed Marquette.
 Carter helped to launch the club "CampusCurlz," which is a group that celebrates natural hair.
 In addition, shed helped launch and co lead a Black Christian Ministry group on campus that served as a safe space for black believers to work on developing stronger personal relationships with God.
 During her time at Marquette, Carter was ecstatic to be apart of the change at Marquette for promoting all things concerning diversity and inclusion.
 With her IWL internship, she learned how to effectively advertise and promote IWL events to the student.
-Check out Kristen's Linkedin to see what she is up to now!